rishz09/course-project/README.md

 * Histogram Gradient Boosting Classifier
 * Support Vector Machines with Radial Basis Function Kernel

+## Report

+View the report to get an in-depth understanding of the project

 ## Authors

 * Ankit Kumar (B22CS076)